CryptechTest/minetest_doc_items/API.md

 ## Quick start
 The most common use case for using this API requires only to set some hand-written help texts for your items.
-There are two methods, you should generally use only the preferred method.

-### Preferred
-The preferred way is to add the following fields into the item definition when using `minetest.register_node`, `minetest.register_tool` or `minetest.register_craftitem`:
+The preferred way is to add the following optional fields to the item definition when using `minetest.register_node`, etc.:

 * `x_doc_items_longdesc`: Long description of this item.
   Describe here what this item is, what it is for, its purpose, etc.
 * `x_doc_items_usagehelp`: Description of *how* this item can be used.
+  Only set this if needed, e.g. standard mining tools don't need this.

 Example: